matomo-org/developer-documentation/docs/Hooks.md

 _Defined in [Piwik/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/ViewDataTable.php) in line [444](https://github.com/piwik/piwik/blob/master/core/ViewDataTable.php#L444)_

 This event is triggered to gather the report display properties for each available report.
-If you define your own report, you mant to subscribe to this event to define how your report shall be displayed in the Piwik UI.
+If you define your own report, you want to subscribe to this event to define how your report shall be displayed in the Piwik UI.

 Example: